DUI ADSAC Assessment Oklahoma City

 How much is the ADSAC assessment?

-$160 (if date of offense is after November 1, 2008) or $175 (if date of offense is prior to November 1, 2008).
+$160 (if date of offense is after November 1, 2008) or $175 (if date of offense is before November 1, 2008).

 Do I need to complete any classes after the ADSAC assessment?